eZanmoto/seed/docs/features.md

 print(n); # 2
 ```

+Variables must start with an alphabetic character or underscore, followed by any
+number of alphanumeric characters or underscores.

 ### Object property names

 In an object literal, the evaluated name of a property must be a string.
 That